-Things to do in Barcelona: tips & highlights
+Things to do in Barcelona: Restaurants, Hotels and Sights

 What are the best things to do in Barcelona?
-These days, you’re more likely to bump into tourists than locals in the picturesque streets of Barcelona.
-Ever since the release of Vicky Cristina Barcelona in 2008, the city has become a hotspot for American tourists.
-But honestly, it’s no surprise—this place is insanely beautiful and full of charm.
-Think tapas, stunning architecture, rooftop bars, shopping, and beach vibes.
+Barcelona, Spain is a vibrant travel destination known for Antoni Gaudi’s architecture, with Gaudí’s iconic contributions like Sagrada Familia and Park Güell shaping the city’s skyline.
+Rich Catalan culture and beautiful Mediterranean beaches.
+The city attracts both locals and tourists alike, creating a lively atmosphere in its picturesque famous streets, such as Passeig de Gràcia and La Rambla.
+Ever since the release of Vicky Cristina Barcelona in 2008, Barcelona has become a hotspot for American tourists.
+But really, it’s no surprise; this place is absolutely beautiful and full of charm.
+Think tapas, impressive architecture, rooftop bars, shopping and relaxing beach vibes.
 Here’s the perfect itinerary for your visit to this amazing city!

-This blogpost contains affiliate links, so I earn a small commission when you book through my website, at no extra cost to you!
-So thank you if you book your accommodation through my website!
+This blog post contains affiliate links, so I earn a small commission when you book through my website, at no extra cost to you!
+So thank you if you book through my website!

 Here are a few handy tips before you head out to explore the city:

 1. Skip the pricey 4-day metro pass and go for the 10-ride ticket instead.
-It’s way cheaper, you can top it up if needed, and honestly, you’ll be walking a lot!
+It’s way cheaper, you can top it up if needed, and besides, you’ll be walking a lot!

 2. Make sure to book your tickets for the Sagrada Família, Casa Batlló, and Park Güell online before you go.
 Choose the earliest time slots to avoid some of the crowds and in summer the heat later in the day.